The end goal is to develop a deep understanding of a topic, issue or problem from an individual perspective.

 Qualitative research is exploratory in nature, helping you understand detailed information about a topic or issue.
 You can then formulate a hypothesis before gathering data that will help you decide whether your hypothesis is correct or incorrect.

-Though this list may seem extensive at first, it’s completely possible for a significant portion of respondents to be most dissatisfied with issues that were overlooked or too minor to include in the survey, such as the restaurant’s cleanliness or ambiance.
-With a small amount of qualitative research, you could identify which issues you should to ask about before you even get started.
+Alhough this list may seem extensive at first, it’s completely possible for a significant portion of respondents to be most dissatisfied with issues that were overlooked or too minor to include in the survey, such as the restaurant’s cleanliness or ambiance.
+With a small amount of qualitative research, you could identify which issues you should ask about before you even get started.
 Without qualitative research, your survey could miss potential issues.

 Additionally, qualitative research can inform you of which specific words you should be using to be more relatable to your respondents.
 As a restaurateur, you’re probably familiar with the term POS or point-of-sale system, but many of your respondents will be unfamiliar with that term.
 Some initial qualitative research can help you refine which terms your respondents or customers commonly use and which one will go over their heads.

-Many people use expert opinions to gain informed insights on a particular topic.
+Many people use expert opinions to gain informed insights about a particular topic.
 For example, you may be interested in learning about a topic that you don’t know much about (like, ahem, survey best practices).
 In this case, you’re probably best off conducting a few interviews with experts on the subject.
 This way, you can ask several open-ended questions and receive the high-quality information needed to better understand the topic.

 This article is part of SurveyMonkey’s Surveys 101 project.
 We hope to help more people create smart surveys.
 Learn more about the project and our involvement in the research community.

 Do you want to know what your customers are saying about you?
 Customer satisfaction surveys can help you find out what people think of your company, obtain feedback about customer service, and more.Visit Page